Gift Acceptance Policy

-Charitable remainder unitrusts and annuity trusts - $100,000 minimum.
+Charitable remainder unitrusts and annuity trusts are trusts with $100,000 minimum.
 A charitable remainder trust is established when a donor transfers money, securities or real estate into an irrevocable trust, in which a trustee invests the assets to pay annual lifetime income to the donor or others chosen by the donor.
 At the end of the beneficiaries' lives, the remaining trust assets are distributed to the Foundation.
-The unitrust differs from the annuity trust by providing a variable income.
-Payment is based on a fixed percentage of the net fair market value of the trust assets as valued annually.
+An annuity trust pays out of a fixed dollar amount annually.
+A unitrust pays out of a fixed percentage of the fund's fair market value, determined annually.

 - A charitable remainder trust shall have no more than two income beneficiaries.
-The youngest of the beneficiaries must be at least 55 years of age.
+The youngest of the beneficiaries must be at least 55 years of age if the trust's term is measured by a beneficiary's life.
 A term charitable remainder trust may have beneficiaries of any age but the term may not exceed twenty-five years.

 - A charitable trust may be funded with cash, publicly traded or privately held stock or real estate.
 Mortgaged real estate will not be accepted into a trust.
 Procedures for acceptance of trust assets will follow the same guidelines as those for outright gifts.

 - Trusts shall include provisions for covering third party costs incurred by the trust.
 Such charges may include, but are not limited to, real estate expenses such as appraisals, surveys, environmental assessments, maintenance and repairs and realtor fees.
-In addition, trusts shall allow for an annual administrative fee to be charged by the Foundation.
-The Donor shall pay any third party legal costs incurred to establish the trust.
+In addition, if the Foundation is a trustee, trusts shall allow for an annual administrative fee to be charged by the Foundation.
+The donor shall pay any third-party legal costs incurred to establish the trust.

 - The Foundation or its appointee corporate trustee shall serve as trustee for all of its unitrusts and annuity trusts unless the donor directs otherwise.
 The Foundation will serve as trustee of trusts with multiple charitable beneficiaries only if the Foundation will receive a minimum of 51% of the remainder interest.

-Charitable lead trusts. $100,000 minimum.
 A charitable lead trust provides an income stream for a specified period of time to the Foundation.
-The Foundation receives the income from the trust and applies it to the specific project.
+The Foundation receives the income from the trust and applies it to a specific project determined by the donor.
 The principal is then returned at the end of the set period to whomever the donor designates.
 The acceptance process is the same as the charitable remainder unitrusts.
-Due to the potential for a conflict of interest, the Foundation shall not serve as trustee for lead trusts.
+Given the potential for a conflict of interest, the Foundation shall not serve as trustee for lead trusts.

-Life insurance – No minimum.
-The President and CEO of the Foundation is authorized to accept gifts of whole life insurance policies which meet the following criteria:
+Gifts of life insurance have no minimum.
+The President and CEO of the Foundation are authorized to accept gifts of whole life insurance policies which meet the following criteria: